Faire90/FantasyGameInventory/README.md

 # FantasyGameInventory
- Practice Project 2 from Chapter 5 of Automate the Boring Stuff
+ Practice Project 2 and 3 from Chapter 5 of Automate the Boring Stuff